Dr Emily Thomas

 I’ve written a lot on space and time in early modern and early twentieth century philosophy.
 I’m also interested in the metaphysics of substance, change, motion, idealism, process, personal identity, and philosophy of religion.
 I'm fascinated by the philosophy of travel.
 I like digging out the work of rich but under-studied figures, including women philosophers who have traditionally been neglected in the history of philosophy.

-In 2018 I published two books: Absolute Time: Rifts in Early Modern British Metaphysics (Oxford University Press) and Early Modern Women on Metaphysics (Cambridge University Press).
-My earlier work was supported by a Veni research grant from the Netherlands Research Council, a stipend from the John Templeton Foundation, and a Rising Star grant from the British Academy.
+My earlier work has been supported by a Veni research grant from the Netherlands Research Council, a stipend from the John Templeton Foundation, and a Rising Star grant from the British Academy.

 In addition to my position at Durham, I am an Honorary Fellow at the ACU Dianoia Institute of Philosophy.
 Previously, I studied for my PhD at the University of Cambridge (2013), and held a postdoctoral fellowship at the University of Groningen (2013-2016).
 I sit on editorial or advisory boards for the British Journal for the History of Philosophy, the International Association for the Philosophy of Time, and the Bloomsbury Encyclopedia of Philosophers.
 At Durham, I am a Senior Fellow of University "Castle" College.
 For my popular books I am represented by United Agents.

-For further information about my research and media work, see my personal website www.emilythomaswrites.co.uk
+For further information about my research and media work, please see my personal website www.emilythomaswrites.co.uk